Senegal votes for legislators amid rising political acrimony | Politics

 - Senegal

-Senegal will vote on Sunday in legislative elections that will pit President Macky Sall's ruling party against an opposition coalition energized by food price hikes and fears Sall could run for a controversial third term.
+Senegal is voting on Sunday in legislative elections that pits President Macky Sall's ruling party against an opposition coalition energised by food price hikes and fears Sall could run for a controversial third term.
+"We have come to choose those who will sit for us in parliament.
+Above all, we expect them to help us in this period of inflation, and for prices to come down," said Omar Ba, one of the first to vote in Dakar's Pikine neighborhood.

 The political backdrop in the country of 17.5 million, considered among West Africa's most stable democracies, has become increasingly acrimonious, fuelled in part by Sall's refusal to rule out breaching term limits to run in 2024.
 Violent protests erupted last year after Sall's main opponent, Ousmane Sonko, was arrested on rape charges.
 Sonko, who came third in the last presidential election in 2019, denies the allegations and says they are politically motivated.